-Here’s the thing about southern lakes: you can generally do something on the water 365 days a year.
-And we don’t mean ice-skating.
+Southern lakes offer something to do on the water 365 days a year, and Columbia’s Lake Murray is a prime example of a watery playground that can be enjoyed throughout all seasons.
 Beyond boating, there’s fishing, paddling, paddleboarding, and sailing, and off the water, there’s birdwatching, cycling, and hiking to enjoy.
-During the warmer months, you can add swimming, water skiing, kneeboarding, jet skiing, wakeboarding and even scuba diving to the list.
+During the warmer months, you can add swimming, water skiing, kneeboarding, jet skiing, wakeboarding, and even scuba diving to the list.

-Columbia’s Lake Murray, a 55,000-acre watery playground, isn’t just close to Columbia: the lake, with its more than 600 miles of scalloped shoreline, is remarkably accessible for day-trippers.
-“From I-26, it’s an easy trip to the Lake Murray Dam, which has terrific facilities,” says Jayne Baker, Public Relations Manager for Lake Murray Country.
+55,000 acres and 650 miles of scalloped shoreline make the capital city's grand oasis easily accessible for a day trip or weekend getaway.
+“From I-26, it’s an easy trip to the Lake Murray Dam, which has terrific facilities,” says Jayne Baker, Public Relations Manager for Capital City Lake Murray Country.
 “On the Lexington side of the dam, there’s a beach for swimming; the Irmo side is great for picnicking and paddling.
 There’s a launch pad that sits just a few inches below the water so you can get on your stand-up paddleboard or into your kayak without tipping over.
 Both areas have plenty of parking, and the walk over the dam between the two is beautiful.”

-If you prefer the quieter side of the lake, consider spending a day —or several—at Dreher Island State Park, where you can swim from a sandy beach, rent kayaks and other water toys, fish and even spend the night camping or in one of the five villas that dot the shoreline.
-There are also hiking trails, a short nature path, a playground and a camp store where you can rent tackle and purchase a fishing license.
-Although the main part of the park can be a bit crowded on weekends, a short stroll is all it takes to find a peaceful stopping point.
+If you prefer the quieter side of the lake, consider spending a day —or several—at Dreher Island State Park, where you can swim from a sandy beach, rent kayaks and other water toys, and fish.
+You can keep it old school and camp, or spend the night in one of the island's villas or cabins for an experience that's more like glamping.
+There are also hiking trails, a short nature path, a playground, and even a camp store where you can rent tackle and purchase a fishing license.

-With the warm climate, and countless ways to dive into the fun, Lake Murray is a perfect example of a year-round lake.
+The region's temperate climate makes Lake Murray is a fisherman's paradise.
 Former pro tour fisherman Michael Murphy, who works as a fishing guide on the lake, says that weather rarely keeps him—or his clients—off the water.
 “The fish are always there,” he laughs.
 “What changes is where they hang out.
 If you want to fish on Lake Murray, we know where the fish are.”

-Stripers and large-mouth bass are two of the most popular species fished at Lake Murray, but Murphy says that there are plenty of what he calls pan fish—fish you can cook in a pan--as well.
-“Bluegills, white perch and shell crackers are all plentiful and delicious.”
+Stripers and large-mouth bass are two of the most popular species to catch, but Murphy says that there are plenty of what he calls panfish (fish you can cook in a pan) as well.
+“Bluegills, white perch, and shell crackers are all plentiful and delicious.”

-Osprey don’t provide Lake Murray’s only dramatic bird sightings.
-Each summer, tens of thousands of Purple Martins—a pretty, iridescent species of swallow--roost on “Bomb” Island, a training site for World War II B-25 bombers (including the famous Doolittle Raiders), as they prepare to make their way to South America for the winter.
-It’s the largest Purple Martin sanctuary in North America, and the oldest.
-The drama begins at sunset, when the fiery sky comes alive with the birds, who swoop, flutter and caw as they search the air for insects, and the show continues until darkness has fallen and the birds have settled into their nests.
-Private charters, naturalist-led bird-watching tours and rental boats make it easy for nature lovers to take in the show; the Spirit of Lake Murray runs nightly dinner cruises to Bomb Island as well.
+The ospreys aren't the only dramatic bird sightings.
+Each summer, tens of thousands of Purple Martins—a pretty, iridescent species of swallow—roost on Bomb Island.
+This former training site for World War II B-25 bombers (including the famous Doolittle Raiders), is not only the largest Purple Martin sanctuary in North America but also the oldest.
+It serves as a resting spot for the Purple Martins as they prepare to make their way to South America for the winter.
+The phenomenon begins at sunset when the fiery sky comes alive with the birds, who swoop, flutter and caw as they search the air for insects.
+The show continues until it gets dark and the birds decide to settle into their nests for the night.
+Want to experience it for yourself?
+Private charters, naturalist-led bird-watching tours, and rental boats make it easy for nature lovers to take it all in.